thinc-org/awesome-stack/src/pages/things/Eventpop CSS Meetup.md

 ---

-title: Eventpop CSS Meetup
+title: "Eventpop CSS Meetup"

 tag:

   - frontend

-desc: Bringing CSS enthusiasts together to discuss new trends and techniques.
+desc: "Bringing CSS enthusiasts together to discuss new trends and techniques."

-by: peam1146
+by: "peam1146"

-from: awesome-dev-bot
+from: "awesome-dev-bot"

 ---